martinlevesque/secretsfly/README.md

 - Ability to rotate the master key, and re-encrypt all secrets with a new master key.
 - Service tokens allow to decrypt secrets and are passed in memory in the child process (typically a server requiring environment variables).
 - Secrets in a given environment can be copied to other environments whenever missing.
+- No authentication is required.
+Projects and secrets are protected by a master key which don't require to formally authenticate.

 ## Server Installation